 <SCCM site server installation path>\Tools\ConsoleSetup

 Please remember that Installing the SCCM console from the installation media always installs the English version.
-This behavior happens even if the site server supports different languages, or the target computer’s OS is set to a different language.
-I would recommend installing the same version of the console as site server version even though console version can be an n-1 version of site server.
+This behavior happens even if the site server supports different languages or the target computer’s OS is set to a different language.
+I would recommend installing the same version of the console as the site server version, even though the console version can be an n-1 version of the site server.